 Edge Cleaning Bristles

 The dirt that gets stuck in the corners is often the most stubborn.
 There are edge cleaning bristles on the vacuum base to gather up dirt and debris.
-This is perfect for grabbing any dust you can’t normally reach.
+This is perfect for grabbing any dust you can’t usually reach.

-Troubles With the Motor
+Troubles With the Charger

 Thankfully, the manufacturer has included a two-year warranty on this product.
 Should you face any issues, Hoover will help get them sorted.

-6. Dyson V7 Trigger Handheld Vacuum Cleaner
+6. Dyson V7 Trigger Handheld Lightweight Vacuum

 If you’re searching for a handheld vacuum for around the house and beyond, look no further.
 This one from Dyson is cordless and lightweight, weighing only 3.77 pounds.